Category

 For this study, we utilized "Brain Behavior Insight," Dentsu ScienceJam Inc.'s proprietary neuro-research platform.

 This approach involves distributing measurement devices to participants' homes.
-Participants then enjoy videos in a relaxed state while at home, allowing us to acquire their brainwave data, which is then analyzed on a dedicated server.
+Participants then enjoy videos in a relaxed state while at home, allowing us to collect their brainwave data, which is then analyzed on a dedicated server.
 This enables brainwave acquisition in an environment closely resembling actual YouTube viewing patterns, achieving speedy and cost-effective research.

 脳波測定イメージ